RESEARCH4ME PRIVACY STATEMENT

 - access would have an unreasonable impact on the privacy of others

 - the information relates to existing or anticipated legal proceedings and would not be accessible by the process of discovery in those proceedings

 - access would reveal the intentions of a party in relation to negotiations or prejudice those negotiations

 - access may prejudice enforcement activities or a security function.

 Except for the purposes provided in this Privacy Statement, we will not disclose any information that is obtained from you to third parties without your express written permission.
-We may also disclose personal information, and you consent to us disclosing your personal information, to the following parties (either in or outside Australia), when:
+We may also disclose personal informationto the following parties (either within or outside Australia), when:

 - they are our employees, agents, business partners or joint venture entities or partners who are required to follow data privacy laws and security policies when handling personal information;

-- they are entities providing services to Research4Me including legal services, financial services, IT services, data providers, storage services and mailing houses;
+- they are entities providing services to Research4Me including legal services, financial services, IT services, data providers, storage services, customer relationship management and mailing houses;

 - they are sponsors of a Project subject to your consent, or for which you have generally or specifically registered;